Vitriol Radio Promotion

-What band/artist or style of music outside the realm of college/community would people be most intrigued to hear you love?
+What band/artist or style of music outside the realm of your college/community radio promotion would people be most intrigued to hear you love?

-What job do you think you would you be doing if you weren’t in this industry?
+What job do you think you would have if you weren’t in this industry?

 What destination would you most like to visit and why?

-You just won a million dollars.
+You just won 10 million dollars.
 What are you going to do with it?

-You’re stranded on a desert island.
-What five well-known people (dead or alive) would you like to have there with you?
+You’re stranded on a desert island (or in your own home!)
+What five well known people (dead or alive) would you like to have there with you?

 If it’s well known people I’d have to go with:

 Nadiya Hussain – If you’re stuck on an island you need good food and she sure makes some great dishes!
 She’s also adorable and seems so sweet.
 She’d be good company for that reason too.

 Tig Notaro – I’m gonna want to laugh at the situation and not many people do situational observation and comedy better than she does.

 RuPaul – We need a ‘spiritual advisor’ and what better person that someone that can dole out sage advice and catchy phrases like “she done already done had herses.”